 - Use a long tray or runner to anchor the arrangement.

-- Stick to one color palette—warm ivory, creamy beige, or smoky gray looks luxe.
+- Stick to one palette, warm ivory, creamy beige, or smoky gray looks luxe.

 2. Candle-Lit Windows That Feel Like a Holiday Movie

 Nothing beats the soft glow of candles in windows on a winter night.
 It’s charming from the outside and dreamy from the inside.
-Your neighbors will instantly think you bake bread from scratch (you don’t have to correct them).
+Your neighbors will instantly think you bake bread from scratch, and you don’t have to correct them.
+If your windows already do a lot of the seasonal heavy lifting, lean into it with a little extra winter window decor.

 What Works Best